NITIN-BINDAL/ParallelConvexHullAlgo/README.md

-# Parallel Convex Polygon Algo
+# Parallel Polygon Creation Algo

 This repositry contains the Parallelized implementation of Convex Hull Algorithm using OpenMp Library in C++.